TengChen11/genetic-algorithm-for-single-objective-function-GA-/README.md

 ### GA_f.ipynb

-Parameters you need to concentrate:
+Parameters you need to concentrate on:

 Variable_size: the number of decision variable.